 Beautiful prospects

 The idea that chronic low-level inflammation in the hypothalamus drives aging is not new.
-As early as 10 years ago, in 2013, another group of researchers concluded that suppressing inflammation in the hypothalamus could optimize lifespan and fight age-related diseases.
+As many as 10 years ago, in 2013, another group of researchers concluded that suppressing inflammation in the hypothalamus could optimize lifespan and fight age-related diseases.

 The discovery of the physiological role of the Menin protein is an important turning point in line with these findings, and deserves undivided attention.